Dental Bridges on the Upper East Side, Manhattan | Dr. Daniel Min, Prosthodontist

 • We’ll review pros/cons, anatomy, timeline, and budget to pick the right path

-• Brush 2x/day and floss under the pontic with a threader or interdental cleaner
+• Brush twice daily and floss under the pontic with a threader or interdental cleaner

 • Nightguard if you clench/grind to protect ceramics and bite